 Before, during and after the STI&HIV World Congress 2021, community engagement was one of the main points of focus of the scientific committee.
-Some screenshots of the video materials produced, can be found below.
-All different contributions can be found here.
+All different features and contributions can be found here.

 Scholarship Program

 Summary and Comments

 Summary

 The Scholarship Committee of the 2021 STI & HIV World Congress comprising the 24th Meeting of the International Society for STD Research.
 (ISSTDR) and the 23d World Congress of the International Union Against Sexually Transmitted Infections (IUSTI), awarded 64 scholarships.
 Scholarship applications were required to include an abstract, a personal statement, and a letter of support from a supervisor or mentor.
 Applications missing one or more components were rejected (n=3).
 All abstracts were reviewed by both the Scientific and Scholarship Committees.